hashicorp/consul/website/source/docs/guides/kuberenetes-deployment.html.md

 $ helm upgrade consul -f values.yaml
 ```

-You can now use `kubectl` to discover the external IP of your Consul UI.
+You can now use `kubectl get services` to discover the external IP of your Consul UI.

 ```sh
 $ kubectl get services